HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 #### First-Party Cookies

 The following figure shows the most common first-party cookies.
 While these cookies are set in a first-party context, their names provide evidence that they are primarily used for tracking purposes.
 The \`\_ga\` cookie is set on 46% of webpages, and \`\_gid\` appears on 18%, both used by Google Analytics, followed by \`gcl\_au\` on 16% of webpages.
 While the exact purpose of these cookies was not tested, Google [publishes](https://business.safety.google/adscookies/) their intended functions.
 Another popular first-party cookie is \`\_fbp\`, used by Meta on 14% of webpages.
-Meta [provides](https://www.facebook.com/business/help/471978536642445?id=1205376682832142) advertisers the option to use first-party cookies with the Meta Pixel.
+Meta <a hreflang="en" href="https://www.facebook.com/business/help/471978536642445?id=1205376682832142">provides</a> advertisers the option to use first-party cookies with the Meta Pixel.
 Similar to the results observed for third-party context, Google and Meta remain the dominant entities for tracking in the first-party cookie context.

 The usage of cookies on the web remains largely for tracking purposes.
 Among the functional exceptions, PHPSESSID stores a unique session ID for PHP applications on 12% of pages, while XSRF-TOKEN handles security against cross-site request forgery and is found on 6% of webpages.